Memories of Early 20th century South Water St: A 2001 Interview of Millicent “Millie” (Rohr) Bradley (1908-2005) [as well as Ruth Moore & Agnes Ensco]

 Now, to get to the West side of South Water Street, we had to cross the trolley tracks on Howard Avenue.
 Once in awhile the trolley would run off the tracks and right down to the beach.
 This was a lot of fun, as we would all stand around and watch the trolley men get it back on the tracks, and it would go back up the Avenue.

-Next to that was the red barn which is still there [no. 108 S. Water].
+Next to that was the red barn which is still there [№ 108 S. Water].
 At one time there were two or three one-car garages attached and rented to neighbors who were lucky enough to have a car.
 The garages were torn down to make the parking lot bigger.
-In the barn [left entrance, no. 106 S. Water St.] there was a barber shop for awhile [Carmine Formisano, barber].
+In the barn [in small addition on the left, № 106 S. Water St.] there was a barber shop for awhile [Carmine Formisano, barber].
 Then a restaurant run by a black man named Moses Price.
 My mother would buy 25 cents worth of delicious rice pudding from him, and I remember that it was so good.

 Next to that was a nice white building which was the R. W. Law Oyster Company [110 South Water St.].
 There were rooms rented upstairs.
 I remember a black man lived upstairs named Perkins.
 Bud Perkins worked on the oyster boats.
 Then [there was] another Smith Bros., which later became Seal Shipt Oyster Co.
 Next to that was an oyster pile, then a small white building which was the [Nels P.] Starbranch Oyster Company.
 Then at the end was a coal pile [J. Smith & Sons Coal Yard], but I don’t remember too much about that.